awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 ### Determining the Number of Nodes<a name="how-many-nodes"></a>

 The number of nodes that you choose depends on the size of your dataset and your desired query performance\.
 Using the dense storage node types as an example, if you have 32 TB of data, you can choose either 16 ds2\.xlarge nodes or 2 ds2\.8xlarge nodes\.
-If your data grows in small increments, choosing the ds1\.xlarge node size will allow you to scale in increments of 2 TB\.
+If your data grows in small increments, choosing the ds2\.xlarge node size allows you to scale in increments of 2 TB\.
 If you typically see data growth in larger increments, a ds2\.8xlarge node size might be a better choice\.

 Because Amazon Redshift distributes and executes queries in parallel across all of a cluster’s compute nodes, you can increase query performance by adding nodes to your cluster\.
 Amazon Redshift also distributes your data across all compute nodes in a cluster\.
 When you run a cluster with at least two compute nodes, data on each node will always be mirrored on disks on another node and you reduce the risk of incurring data loss\.